pdbforone/audiobook-pipeline-styletts-personal/PROJECT_OVERVIEW.md

 2. **Intake & Validation**
    - Download source into `input/`.
    - Run Phase 1 manually if necessary to vet unusual formats.
-3. **Batch Execution**
+3. **Execution**
-   - Use Phase 7 for volume; fall back to Phase 6 for single titles or troubleshooting.
+   - **Default:** Use the Personal Audiobook Studio UI, which sequentially drives Phases 1–5 (and optional 5.5) to produce private listening masters.
+   - **Advanced:** Phase 6 CLI and Phase 7 batch tooling remain available for experimentation or manifest-based runs when you want extra control.
 4. **Quality Control**
    - Inspect `pipeline.json` for anomalies.
    - Spot-check audio (intro, random middle chapter, conclusion).